j3ffyang/langchain_project_book/content/knowledgebase_semantic_analysis/config_llm_with_gemma.md

 - To start the Ollama server, on Linux, execute `systemctl start ollama`, and on macOS, navigate to Finder > Applications > Ollama.
 - Execute `ollama pull gemma:2b` to download the model.
 - All the downloaded models reside in `/usr/share/ollama/.ollama`

+Based on my personal experience with real-world projects, I firmly believe that the `Mistral` LLM stands out as the top choice in terms of **open-source**, performance and accuracy.